BL0CK-X/theblockchainapi-python-wrapper/README.md

 ## Python Documentation

-To get documentation in python, run `help(TheBlockchainAPIResource)` after importing `TheBlockchainAPIResource` as shown above.
+To get a list of available functions, run `help(TheBlockchainAPIResource)` after importing `TheBlockchainAPIResource` as shown above.

 ## Documentation

-For full documentation go to <a>https://docs.theblockchainapi.com</a>.
+For full API documentation go to <a>https://docs.theblockchainapi.com</a>.